Photo: Goalie Andrei Vasilevski has a good chance of being the first goaltender to be drafted in to the 2012 NHL Draft. (Photo courtesy of

 Helminen spoke with the media following his team’s win.

-Granlund spoke with the media following Finland’s quarter-final win.
+Granlund spoke with the media following the team’s win over Slovakia.